Here’s the deal on Clematis flower care! The Clematis vine – is a gorgeous plant in any garden.

 Grower Tip: Use a colored thread to follow which vines are flowering each year to get the hang of it.

-If height is desired, only remove dead wood and thin to insure strong growth.
+If plant height is desired, only remove dead wood and thin it to ensure strong growth.
 Severe pruning seems to encourage quality flowers.

 Fine Gardening shares this from their excellent article on pruning clematis: